xdamah/swagger-xdamah-examples/README.md

 ### TODOs ###

 1. Allow the request validator to be turned off on some paths and rely on code first and  vanilla design first for validations.
 2. ~~Add a better first example that shows how to start without code generation.~~
+3. ~~Add a better first example that shows how to start without code generation but with autogeneeration of model schema.~~
-3. ~~Upgrade the spring version.~~ Upgraded for now.
+4. ~~Upgrade the spring version.~~ Upgraded for now.
-4. ~~Add Tests for the examples projects.~~
+5. ~~Add Tests for the examples projects.~~
+6. Seperate form parameters from query parameters
+7. Add examples for Map, ObjectNode requestBodies
-5. Update the tests now that validations are working all around.
+8. Update the tests now that validations are working all around.
-6. Add an example that illustrates how to hand-write model and auto-generate and  the model's schema
+9. Add an example that illustrates how to hand-write model and auto-generate and  the model's schema
-7. If possible work with the request validator for better integration.
+10. If possible work with the request validator for better integration.
-8. Generate the json when writing code first
+11. Generate the json when writing code first
-9. Upgrade the generator versions.
+12. Upgrade the generator versions.
-10. Upgrade from swagger 3.0 to 3.1.
+13. Upgrade from swagger 3.0 to 3.1.
-11. Work on the WIPs mentioned earlier.
+14. Work on the WIPs mentioned earlier.
-12. Caching for performance.
+15. Caching for performance.